Karak Tehsil

 Karak is a tehsil located in Karak District, Khyber Pakhtunkhwa, Pakistan.
 The population is 155,642 according to the 2017 census.
 The district HQ is located in this tehsil.
-It is one of the most deprived tehsil of the district.
-Education institutions, health facilities, public health and works departments done very less.
-In the past 10-15 years very less development works are done by the district government.
+It is one of the most deprived tehsils in the district.
+Education institutions, health facilities, public health and works departments are smaller than in other tehsils.
+In the past 10-15 years, less development works have been done by the district government than in other tehsils.
 Most of its population is rural.
-Facilities like electricity, gas, water health and education are non-existent.
-Recently a road is under construction from Sabirabad to wargha Banda (one of the furthest village) but if one see the construction work its poor.
+Facilities such as electricity, gas, water health and education are non-existent.
+A road is under construction from Sabirabad to wargha Banda (one of the furthest villages), but the construction work is poor.

+Administrations

+Karak Tehsil is the administrative capital of Karak District and is divided in to 22 village or neighbourhood councils: